Reinforcing RCTs with Multiple Priors while Learning about External Validity: Introduction

-Besides assigning treatments, our policymaker also has to consider when to stop the experiment, which can have important welfare consequences.
+Besides assigning treatments, our policymaker also has to consider when to stop the experiment and subsequently, what treatment to adopt.
+Both the duration of the experiment and adopting the correct treatment can have important welfare consequences.
 In our setup, the policymaker works with a class of stopping rules that stops the experiment when the average effect of a treatment is sufficiently above the others.
-This class of rules resembles a test of two means, but takes into account the fact that the data are not IID.
+This class of rules resembles the standard test of two means, but takes into account the fact that the data are not IID and accounts for the presence of prior information.
 Of course, whenever we stop an experiment, we worry about the possibility of making a mistake (i.e. not choosing the most beneficial treatment).
 We characterize the bounds on the probability of making a mistake for our setup.
 We show that these bounds decay exponentially fast with the length of the experiment, and that they are non-increasing in the degree of experimentation and in the size of the treatment effects.
-Moreover, we propose stopping rules that for any given tolerance level will yield a probability of mistake below it.
+Moreover, we propose stopping rules that for any given tolerance level will yield a lower probability of making a mistake.

-Finally, we also characterize the behavior of the average observed outcomes by computing bounds for the rate at which the average observed outcomes converges to the maximum expected outcome.
-We show that the rate of convergence for these bounds are, in effect, governed by an ``exploitation versus exploration'' tradeoff.
-If we increase the degree of experimentation (less exploitation, more exploration) our data become more independent and we converge more quickly.
+Finally, we also compute bounds for the rate at which the average observed outcomes converges to the maximum expected outcome.
+We show that the rate of convergence for these bounds are governed by an ``exploitation versus exploration'' trade-off.
+If we increase the degree of experimentation (less exploitation, more exploration) our data become more independent and the underlying uncertainty decreases.
 However, by exploring more, we are also increasing the bias associated with not choosing the optimal treatment.
 Unfortunately, these bounds are sufficiently complicated that we cannot characterize analytically the ``optimal'' degree of experimentation.
-Nevertheless, the results do suggest that pure experimentation (the case of an RCT) is unlikely to be optimal, and we verify this numerically in a series of simulations.
+Nevertheless, the results do suggest that pure experimentation (as in the case of an RCT) is unlikely to be optimal, and we verify this numerically in a series of simulations.